 Booking

 My workshops are very popular, so to make it fair I announce my trips in an email newsletter – sent out by MailChimp.
 It is sent to everyone simultaneously – there is no pre-booking, no priority list.
-I usually send it out on a week day, around lunchtime UK time – which seems about the fairest time globally, with most people awake!
+I usually send it out on a week day, after lunch UK time – which seems about the fairest time globally, with the most people awake!
 The newsletter will then direct you to a page on this website where I will have just posted the full trip details and booking details.
-Places are offered in the order the agent receives emails clearly expressing interest – not simply saying “yes” (only after the trip is officially announced!).
+Places are offered in the order the agent receives emails clearly expressing interest – not an auto-respond email simply saying “yes” (as has been tried!).
 The workshops typically fill up very quickly, however cancellations do happen and if you really want to make a trip get in touch as spaces inevitably come up.
 Since most of my workshops are fully booked they only time you will see me advertising spaces publicly is when we get late cancellations.
+I send about 5-8 of these announcement emails each year.

 I will talk about future plans on workshops – or you can ask me what I have planned.
 You can ask for information about these trips before they open for bookings, but you cannot get in the queue for a spot until after the Newsletter goes out officially opening the trip.
-Have a look at this page with more detailed booking tips.
+For those that have asked for it – please look at this page with tips for getting a place!

-Please note that I am not a travel agent, so my workshops are organised and booked by a registered travel agent (most often Scuba Travel, UK) or sometimes direct with the operation.
-I never take your payments myself and only get paid by the travel agent after the workshop has run successfully.
+I never take your payments directly for my workshops.
+They are either booked with a registered travel agent (most often Scuba Travel, UK) or sometimes direct with the dive operation.
+I only get paid by the travel agent after the workshop has run.
 This also means that different trips have different contacts for bookings and price for the trip is given in the currency that they work in.
 Being from the UK many of my trips are priced in GBP, but Scuba Travel are very used to taking payments from all over the world.

 Where to start

 The more exotic workshops tend to be focused more on polishing your skills, rather than rebooting the fundamentals of your technique.
-So if you are relatively new, it makes sense to start with the annual trips, but established shooter may want to drop straight into these more far-flung trips.
+So if you are relatively new, it makes sense to start with the annual trips, but an established shooter may want to drop straight into these more far-flung trips.
 Also consider signing up for my popular online course Underwater Photography Reboot, so you are primed and ready for my workshops.
-Please tune in to The Underwater Photography Show too – although this is more chat and advice than detailed teaching.
+Please tune in to The Underwater Photography Show too – although Matthew and my conversations are intended as chats rather than detailed teaching.

 End of week shows